ishitapradhan19/web-app-apple-quality/README.md

 ## 📂 Dataset

-The dataset used is `apple_quality.csv`, containing features such as:
+The dataset used is [`apple_quality.csv`](https://www.kaggle.com/datasets/nelgiriyewithana/apple-quality), containing the features:

 - **Size**
 - **Weight**